"Nomina si nescis, perit et cognito rerum"

 Phytogeography of Dimerias

-'Sea of Dimeria' along lowland region of Western Ghats
+'Sea of Dimeria' along the lowland region of Western Ghats

 In Dimeriinae, about 90% of the known world species can be found in the following three areas, viz.
 Peninsular India, Sri Lanka and Southern China.
 Most of the species are having restricted distribution in one of these 3 regions.

-The distribution pattern inferred from the literature and herbarium data indicates that subtribe Dimeriinae was naturally distributed in the southern erstwhile Gondwanaland region, an area composed of Madagascar, India, Sri Lanka, Australia and South East Asia especially Malesian region.
+The distribution pattern inferred from the literature and herbarium data indicates that subtribe Dimeriinae was naturally distributed in the southern erstwhile Gondwanaland region, an area composed of Madagascar, India, Sri Lanka, Australia and South East Asia, especially the Malesian region.

 Friday, April 9, 2010